 Parents sometimes unknowingly enforce control over their children’s bodies.
 I feel like it begins with feeling protective and responsible for their health, safety and well-being.
 But children’s body autonomy needs to be respected.

 Children have a right to make any and all choices about their bodies.
 This is not only important with regards to consent and safety and knowing no one else can touch them in a way that makes them feel uncomfortable.
 But it should also include who they kiss or hug, if they cut their hair, when and how much they eat and sleep, and appropriate clothing choices.

 I often read parents saying that without them forcing their child to eat or sleep that they would make poor choices.
 But have you tried?
 Have you pushed past the initial stage where they process that freedom after not having it?
-Have you given them appropriate choices of food and let them manage what they consume?
+Have you worked with them providing appropriate choices of food and let them manage what they consume?
 Or are you working off assumptions and myths?

 Allowing bodily autonomy is one of many reasons I don’t agree with routine infant circumcision.
 By all means, if my son would like to alter his body with tattoos, piercings or whatever he wants, he’s free to do so once he’s old enough to consent.
 Ultimately, it’s not my body, I do not have the right to alter his body unless there is a serious medical necessity.